matzsoft/kakuro/README.md

 The kakuro app is geared towards entering the puzzle starting in the topmost row left to right, then moving down to the next row.
 Audio Verify reads the puzzle column wise in hopes that the different perspective will help prevent making the same mistake twice.
 Note that column numbers are also one based, not zero based.
 Also to stop the speech, hit the ESC key.
+### Solve
+Use this menu item to display the puzzle solution.
 # What's next?
 I built the kakuro app for these reasons:
 1. I wanted to build a kakuro puzzle solver
 2. To build a solver, I need test data
 3. I wanted to learn Swift and Cocoa programming

-So now that I have a test data editor the obvious next step is the puzzle solver.
-But first I think kakuro app needs in app help.
+I think the next step is a help function in the app.